OfficeDev/outlook-dev-docs/docs/rest/terms-of-use.md

 ---
-title: Microsoft API terms of use | Microsoft Docs
+title: Microsoft API terms of use
 description: By accessing or using a Microsoft API, you are agreeing to these terms and to comply with any accompanying documentation that applies to your use of a Microsoft API with Microsoft Corporation.
 author: jasonjoh
 ms.topic: article